hackeryarn/blog/content/post/making-redux-easy.md

 that process sounds tedious and confusing, that's because it is.
 You end up with tons of simple actions and reducers that all look alike.

-People went to great length to combat this problem.
-Suggestions range from using a new state management library like Mobx, to abandoning React completely for something like Vue.
+People went to great lengths to combat this problem.
+Suggestions range from using a new state management library, such as Mobx, to abandoning React completely for something like Vue.
 These suggestions are like throwing the baby out with the bath water.
-That's why I was happy to find a library that didn't make me leave these libraries behind.
+That's why I was happy to find Redux-Easy, which didn't make me leave these libraries behind.

 # Enter Redux-Easy

 Redux-Easy doesn't try to replace Redux or React.
-Instead, it removes the boiler plate and provides helper functions.
-You don't have to replace your entire code base.
+Instead, it removes the boilerplate and provides helper functions.
+You don't need to replace your entire code base.
 You can incrementally integrate Redux-Easy.

 To see how well it delivered on these promises, I decided to try it with the classic Todo MVC application.
 The Redux library even comes with an idiomatic